icomey8/CMSI-2210_ComeyMarkovicPajarillo/homework/homework04/README.md

 ```
         JMP     start    ; begin by jumping over the data area
 value:  0                ; store (starting) value
-limit:  255              ; we'll be computing powers up to this amount
+limit:  255              ; we'll be computing values up to this amount
 one:    1                ; store value
+port:   8                ; store port
 start:  LOAD    value    ; bring the value into accumulator to use
-        WRITE   8        ; output the current power
+        WRITE   port     ; output the current value to port
-        ADD     one      ; add 1 to the vlue
+        ADD     one      ; add 1 to the value
         STORE   value    ; store it (for next time)
         SUB     limit    ; we need to compare with limit, subtracting helps
         JLZ     start    ; if not yet past limit, keep going